 What sets Knives apart from her co-stars is that Knives is not a terrible or bland character.
 In fact, she is arguably the most likable.
 Knives’ arc comes from hurt and how she was mistreated by Scott towards the end of their relationship, which fuels her less than ideal and frankly obsessive behaviour.
 Though her actions aren’t ideal, there is a reason for it.
 Knives is heartbroken, and as a teen most likely dealing with her first ever break-up, she is angry and upset, not quite knowing what to do with her emotions and as a result acts impulsively and out of turn as she tries to process what she is going through.
 On the other hand, the other characters in Scott Pilgrim are less than likable.
 Scott, much like Knives, is dealing with heartbreak as he is clearly not over his ex, Envy Adams (Brie Larson) who appears back into his life after two years of silence.
 This heartbreak can explain a lot of Scott’s quirks, such as his reluctance to get a haircut, for example, though it doesn’t excuse some of his other actions, such as cheating on Knives with Ramona.
 In fact, Scott’s track record with women is something that is highlighted from the very beginning of the film as his friends list of the number of women Scott seems to brush over, including the drummer of his band, Kim Pine.
 Unlike Knives, who learns from her heartbreak, Scott doesn’t seem to.
 He constantly thinks the world is against him until something goes his way, and whines until it does.
 Even when fighting his exact opposite, Nega Scott as the final battle of the film, it turns out that Nega Scott is actually a lovely person, and himself and Scott actually have a great chat instead of fighting it out as was expected from a boss battle.
 This just further seems to prove that Scott Pilgrim, quite frankly, is not a nice person.

 The other characters in Scott Pilgrim aren’t exactly saints either.
 Julie Powers (Aubrey Plaza) belittles Scott and swears (or more rather, bleeps) constantly.
-Stacey Pilgrim (Anna Kendrick), Scott’s kid sister, constantly spreads Scott’s gossip around and has very little time for him and his problems, the same with Wallace, Scott’s roommate, who is constantly cheating on his boyfriend with other men.
+Stacey Pilgrim (Anna Kendrick), Scott’s kid sister, constantly spreads Scott’s gossip around and has very little time for him and his problems, the same with Wallace, Scott’s roommate, who “steals” Stacey’s boyfriend from right under her nose.
 The list could go on.
 These people aren’t people you’d want to associate yourself with.

 Though despite the vulgarity of the characters depicted in Scott Pilgrim, the character of Knives Chau is almost like a breath of fresh air.
 She is bubbly yet naïve, excitable yet fierce.
 She is hurt but she learns and she grows into a better of herself without Scott, who she realises she doesn’t need by the end of the film.
 She tells Scott to go and get Ramona, the person who he has been fighting for all along, before kissing him on the cheek and telling him, “I’m too cool for you, anyway.”